 The biggest benefits in choosing to get a college degree are the accountability, and the networking.

 The benefits of knowing other artists don’t end when the degree does, either; one day your peers will be looking for work, and some will eventually become successful freelancers.
 The entertainment industry is very small, and artists helping each other to find work is commonplace.
+I’ve had quite a few jobs from being recommended by another artist.

 Some countries like the USA are more likely to grant visas to visitors who have degrees.
 If it's your dream to live in a specific country, check into whether a degree could help that happen for you.

-Should you go for a degree?
+Should you go for a degree to be a Freelance Artist?

 I should also mention, there are certain fields of art that will prefer you have a degree, such as medical illustration.
 But the entertainment industry doesn’t care either way, it’s all about skills and portfolio.